BeyondPlay Now Live in Ontario

 A Look into Ontario’s iGaming Industry

-In April 2022, Ontario became the first Canadian province to allow internet gaming, attracting the interest of the biggest names in the industry and encouraging players to sign up at their favorite online operator.
-In its first year, the market generated over CA$35 billion in betting handles, placing in the top five in North America.
+In April 2022, Ontario became the first Canadian province to allow internet gaming, attracting the interest of the biggest names in the industry to obtain a license and launch a platform.
+In its first year, the Ontario online casinos market generated over $35 billion in betting handles, placing it in the top five in North America.

 As the iGaming sector continues to grow, more operators make their debut.
 The most recent quarterly report released by iGaming Ontario showed that there are currently 46 operators online, which run 71 gaming websites—a significant number considering the market’s short lifespan.

-The province reported CA$ 545 million in gaming revenue before tax from April 1 through June 30, 2023.
+The province reported $545 million in gaming revenue before tax from April 1 through June 30, 2023.

 Stay on Top of Our Latest News